Federico-Gz/react-project/README.md

 npm start

-Alternatively, you can test the app directly by visiting this link.
+Alternatively, you can test the app directly by visiting thiS [LINK](https://react-project-fg.netlify.app)

 Contributions
 Contributions are welcome!
 Feel free to open an issue or create a pull request with improvements, bug fixes, or new features.